jose-oc/josefo-developer/content/git/git-mini-guide.en.md

 <pre class="lang:sh decode:true ">git checkout --
 </pre>

 as long as your file is unstaged, unless you can unstage it before.
-This is dangerous because you&#8217;ll lose every change you&#8217;ve made.
+This is dangerous because you'll lose every change you've made.
 You can use this other way: stage and branch.

 ## Managing remotes